-Checklist

-With the advice in this guide, you now have the understanding you need to craft applications that elevate your story and stand out from the pool of other qualified applicants.
+Checklist With the advice in this guide, you now have the understanding you need to craft applications that elevate your story and stand out from the pool of other qualified applicants.
 Now, it's a matter of making a plan and executing it.
 Use this basic checklist to keep yourself on track throughout the process, adjusting it to meet your needs.
 Keep in mind that it isn't designed to be comprehensive but is meant to guide your thinking and ensure you don't miss any major application milestones.
 The timing is based off when you plan to submit your first application.
 Don't stress if you feel like you're already behind!
 This timeline reflects a best-case scenario-you can do this in less time if you have to!

-6 months out

-- □ Begin developing your MBA story.

-- Begin GMAT exam prep.
-Buy the GMAT Official Guide and get acquainted with the exam.

-- International applicants Review the transcript and English language proficiency requirements of your target programs.

-5 months out

-- □ Solidify your MBA story.

-- □ Develop your MBA resume.

-4 months out - □ Take note of the deadlines for your target programs, which are typically announced in the spring, about four months in advance. - Essay topics are typically also set at this time.
-Start thinking about how your MBA story relates to the essay prompt.
-3 months out - □ Take the GMAT exam.
-If you take the exam for the first time at this point, you still have time to retest if needed. - □ Complete the first drafts of your essays and short answers.
-Ask others to review them and provide feedback. - International applicants-Complete your English language proficiency and transcript requirements.
-2 months out Engage with your recommenders.
-Discuss your MBA story and specifics for them to reference in their letters.
+6 months out - ☐ Begin developing your business school story. - ☐ Begin GMAT exam prep.
+Buy the GMAT Official Guide and get acquainted with the exam. - ☐ International applicants Review the transcript and English language proficiency requirements of your target programs.
+5 months out - ☐ Solidify your business school story. - □ Develop your business school CV or resume.
+4 months out - ☐ Take note of the deadlines for your target programs. - ☐ Review the essay topics for your target programs.
+Start thinking about how your business school story relates to the essay prompt.
+3 months out - ☐ Take the GMAT exam.
+If you take the exam for the first time at this point, you still have time to retest if needed. - ☐ Complete the first drafts of your essays and short answers.
+Ask others to review them and provide feedback. - ☐ International applicants Complete your English language proficiency and transcript requirements.
+2 months out ☐ Engage with your recommenders.

+Discuss your business school story and specifics for them to reference in their letters.
 Set their expectations.

-4 weeks out - $\hfill\square$ Finalize your essays and short answers. - □ Follow up with your recommenders.
+4 weeks out - $\hfill \square$ Finalize your essays and short answers. - ☐ Follow up with your recommenders.
 Make sure they understand your deadlines.
-1 week out □ Have someone else do a final review of all your materials.
-Application deadline! - □ Make sure you submit everything in advance of the deadline. - Thank your recommenders and keep them up to date on the status of your applications.
-1-month post-deadline Interview invitations will begin to be sent out.
+1 week out ☐ Have someone else do a final review of all your materials.
+Application deadline! - ☐ Make sure you completely fulfill all the application requirements. - ☐ Thank your recommenders and keep them up to date on the status of your applications.
+A month or more post-deadline ☐ Interview invitations will begin to be sent out.
 If invited, book your date and start prep. → Pro tip Set notifications on your calendar app for key milestones to keep yourself on pace.